microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials/_index.md

 ## Deploy an AKS Edge Essentials in Azure Windows Server VM, and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using an ARM Template

-The following Jumpstart scenario will guide you on how to automatically create an [AKS Edge Essentials cluster](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-overview) in Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+The following Jumpstart scenario will guide you on how to automatically create an AKS Edge Essentials cluster in Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
 The provided ARM template is responsible of creating the Azure resources as well as executing the LogonScript (AKS Edge Essentiales cluster creation and Azure Arc onboarding (Azure VM and AKS Edge Essentiales cluster)) on the Azure VM.

+> **NOTE: Currently, AKS Edge Essentials is in [public preview](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-overview)**.

 Azure VMs are leveraging the [Azure Instance Metadata Service (IMDS)](https://docs.microsoft.com/azure/virtual-machines/windows/instance-metadata-service) by default.
 By projecting an Azure VM as an Azure Arc-enabled server, a "conflict" is created which will not allow for the Azure Arc server resources to be represented as one when the IMDS is being used and instead, the Azure Arc server will still "act" as a native Azure VM.